 Public Law 94-171 (P.L.
 94-171) - Enacted in 1975, the federal legislation directing the Census Bureau to provide the redistricting data, namely, the "Census Redistricting Data (P.L.
 94-171) Summary Files," to the fifty states.
 Within a year following Census Day, the Census Bureau must send the data agreed upon (by negotiation between the Bureau and the states) for redistricting.
 The term is also used for the actual census data delivered to the states, sometimes shortened to "PL" or "PL94" (e.g., "Are those the PL94 numbers or the ACS numbers?").
 In California, the P.L.
-94-171 data are further processed by Statewide Database to reallocate to their last known addresses persons incarcerated in state institutions, to produce the "adjusted" population dataset actually used in redistricting.
+94-171 data are further processed by Statewide Database to reallocate to their last known addresses persons incarcerated in state institutions, to produce the adjusted population dataset actually used in redistricting.
 The road to producing the P.L.
 94-171 data from the 2020 Census was long and dramatic:

 Jun.
-26 SCOTUS rejects citizenship question on Census
+26 SCOTUS rejects citizenship guestion on Census

-2020 Apr.
-1 Census Day Apr.
-13 Count extended to Oct.
-31 due to COVID-19 pandemic Jul.
+- Apr.
+1 Census Day - Apr.
+13 Count extends count to Oct.
+31 due to COVID-19 pandemic - Jul.
 17 CA Supreme Court's Padilla decision allows for maps deadline extension(s) tied to P.L.
-94-171 delay(s) Sep.
-10 0 Manhattan Federal District Court rules against exclusion of undocumented individuals Sep.
+94-171 delay(s) - Sep.
+10 Manhattan Federal District Court rules against exclusion of undocumented individuals - Sep.
 30 Early end of in-person counting efforts, before Oct.
-31 court-extended deadline Oct.
+31 court-extended deadline - Oct.
 15 Early end of online submission access, before Oct.
-31 court-extended deadline Dec.
-31 1 Normal deadline for release of apportionment data 2021 Jan.
-18 Census Director Steven Dillingham announces his resignation (1 yr. early) Mar.
+31 court-extended deadline - Dec.
+31 Normal deadline for release of apportionment data

+- Jan.
+18 Census Director Steven Dillingham announces his resignation (1 yr. early) - Mar.
 31 Normal deadline for release of P.L.
-94-171 data Apr.
-26 Release of apportionment data (delay of 116 days) Aug.
+94-171 data - Apr.
+26 Release of apportionment data (delay of 116 days) - Aug.
 12 Release of P.L.
-94-171 data, but in unprecedented "legacy format"
+94-171 data, but in unprecedented "legacy format" - Sep.
+16 Release of fully formatted P.L.
+94-171 data (delay of 170 days)

 Racially Polarized Voting (RPV) and RPV Analysis - A quantification of how voter preference differs by race in a given geography.
 RPV analysis is needed to see if Gingles #2 and #3 apply-does a racial/ethnic minority population vote cohesively and does the surrounding racial/ethnic majority population vote cohesively in opposition?
-Since no one dataset provides all the necessary variables to perform RPV analysis, one must combine decennial census, CVAP special tabulation, voter registration lists, and statements of vote for past elections, along with specialized statistical tools (e.g., Ecological Inference and Bayesian
+Since no one dataset provides all the necessary variables to perform RPV analysis, one must combine decennial census, CVAP special tabulation, voter registration lists, and statements of vote for past elections, along with specialized statistical tools (e.g., Ecological Inference and Bayesian Improved Surname Geocoding) to perform RPV analysis.